IDSIA/flotta/README.md

 In FL the training of models is distributed across a series of data holders (client nodes) that have direct and exclusive access to their data.
 The particularity of this approach is that the training data never leave these nodes, while only aggregated data, such as model parameters, are exchanged to build an aggregated model.

-The current implementation support both a centralized setup, where model's parameters are sent from the client nodes to an aggregation ndoe, and distributed setup, where a model is shared across multiple nodes and multiple model aggregation can happen on different nodes.
+The current implementation support both a centralized setup, where model's parameters are sent from the client nodes to an aggregation node, and distributed setup, where a model is shared across multiple nodes and multiple model aggregation can happen on different nodes.

 The intent of this framework is to develop a solution that enable researcher to develop and test new ML models in a FL context without interacting directly with the data.
 The framework wraps a familiar set of Python packages and libraries, such as Scikit-Learn and Pandas.